AhmadMHawwash/10xarch/README.md

 yarn dev
 ```

+## Roadmap 🗺️

+Check out our [development roadmap](ROADMAP.md) to see what we're working on next and our long-term vision for the platform.

 ## Contributing 🤝

 We welcome contributions!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.